CPAN-Security/security.metacpan.org/docs/cna-faq.md

 [The Perl and Raku Foundation](https://perlfoundation.org) (TPRF) is a community organisation that supports the Perl and Raku languages and community.

-CPANSec is a distinct and independent group from TPRF, though they do cooperate when the circumstances call for it.
+CPANSec is a distinct and independent group from TPRF, although we do cooperate when the circumstances call for it.

 ### How is CPANSec related to P5P?

 The [Perl 5 Porters](https://lists.perl.org/list/perl5-porters.html) (P5P) is a mailing list of people in the Perl community who take an interest in maintaining and growing the Perl language and interpreter.

-While some of the people who maintain the Perl language are members of CPANSec, they are two entirely different groups.
+While some of the people who maintain the Perl language are members of CPANSec, these are two entirely different groups.

 ### CPANSec is a CNA.
 What is a CNA?